bc-kim/bc-kim.github.io/_pages/Blog/CANOpen.md

   nav: "blog"

 ---
+CAN communication is one of well used protocol used to communicate between the electric devices.
+When we want to control the motor, it requires in-depth understanding on the working principle of the motor.
+Also, the motor requires high electric power, therefore, additional circuit is required to operate the motor.
+For this reason, an electric circuit called `motor driver' has been dedicated to controlling the motor.
+In this way, we can control the motor in a real-time without burdening the main controller.

+For more effecient way to control the motor in a real-time, motor drivers were designed using several communication protocols.
+CANOpen protocol is one of the well used communication protocol for the motor control.
+It is because this protocol provides researchers a variety of features to reliably control the motor in real time.
 This page introduces brief information about a method to control the motors using CANopen communication and STM board.
 In addition, this page briefly explains basic information about CAN and CANOpen communication.
 The contents written here refers following sites and contents [1-7].
 For more details please see the references.
 The practical demonstration is conducted using:

 - Nucleo F-446 Re board
 - MC5004P from Faulhaber